Flagship case study

 Security

-Protect operational records
+Protect records

 Map data

-Reliable basemaps and asset sources
+Reliable basemaps and sources

-Public app: shows how asset location and status drive the interface.
+Public: location and status drive the UI.

 13 / Testing and QA notes

-Manual QA covers field risk and device assumptions.
+Manual QA covers field assumptions.

 Automated tests